page title icon Embrace the Suck In Life And Business (A Mini Book Review)

 Harness Your Willpower

-Gleeson also talks about how willpower is a muscle that needs to be built.
+Brent Gleeson also talks about how willpower is a muscle that needs to be built.
 I only partly agree with this.
-I’ve read other books such as Eat That Frog by Brian Tracy.
-He says that willpower is more of a finite resource so do the hard thing first..and I’ve experienced this in my own life.
+I’ve read other books, such as Eat That Frog by Brian Tracy.
+He says that willpower is more of a finite resource, so do the hard thing first..and I’ve experienced this in my own life.

 I believe willpower decreases over the course of the day.
 That’s why I eat a salad at lunch every day (like I’m doing as I type this out).
 At this point, it’s mostly a habit, but I still have to make the decision to do it and use willpower.

-What I think Gleeson is trying to say is that using your willpower to push through sucky things is a muscle that you need to work out.
+I think Gleeson is trying to say that using your willpower to push through sucky things is a muscle you need to work out.

 I remember when I used to go on sales calls for Ballantine, I’d get so sweaty that I’d have beads of sweat on my forehead…like I had a fever…really helpful for winning the business, ha.
 But the more I did it, the easier it got.
 Now I don’t think twice about getting on a sales call.

 Maybe you are someone who is terrified of public speaking.
 A lot of people are.
-But the more you do it, the easier it will become and you might finally start to enjoy it.
-At the very least, you’ll feel more confident about doing it.
+But the more you do it, the easier it will become, and you might finally start to enjoy it.
+By embracing the suck, at least in this instance, you’ll feel more confident about being out of your comfort zone.

 Do Something That Sucks Every Day

 I think Gleeson’s recommendation of doing something that sucks every day is great advice.
-This is a workout for your mind.
+This is a workout for your mind, and it helps build mental toughness.
 You should start really small…like taking cold showers.
 You’re already going to shower, so why not make the last few minutes of it a cold shower?
 Embrace the suck!

 Look at your daily routine and think about things you are already doing.
-Is there something you can do that would make things a little more sucky for you?
-When you intentionally overcome those sucky things, no matter how small, it’s a quick win.
+Can you do something that would make things a little more sucky for you?
+It’s a quick win when you intentionally overcome those sucky things, no matter how small.

-• Cold showers – Honestly in the summer it’s bad, but not terrible.
+• Cold showers – Honestly, in the summer, it’s bad, but not terrible.
 In the winter, though, it feels like someone is stabbing me in the back with sharp needles.
-Sure, I’d rather have a warm shower, but I want to force myself do something that sucks.
-At the end of my shower, I just turn off the hot water and stand there for a few minutes.
+Sure, I’d rather have a warm shower, but I want to force myself to do something that sucks.
+At the end of my shower, I turn off the hot water and stand there for a few minutes.

-• Workout daily – Besides the five minutes I workout in the morning, I try to run or ride the Peloton every day.
-No, I don’t look forward to pushing myself to being all sweaty and out of breath, but I do it anyway.
+• Workout daily – Besides the five minutes I work out in the morning, I try to run or ride the Peloton daily.
+No, I don’t look forward to pushing myself to be all sweaty and out of breath, but I do it anyway.

 • Deal with confrontation – I’m naturally a non-confrontational person.
 With work and life, there is always conflict to deal with.
-It’s part of life and I can either lean into it or I can shut down.
+It’s one of those painful experiences that everyone deals with, and I can either lean into it or shut down.
 When I start to feel flustered, I acknowledge my feelings and push through.

-• Social events – I’ll be honest…large social events, or gatherings where I don’t know a lot of people give me anxiety.
-The previous version of myself would just avoid these events…but now I push myself to go and I usually end up having a good time.
+• Social events – I’ll be honest…large social events or gatherings where I don’t know a lot of people give me anxiety.
+The previous version of myself would avoid these events…but now I embrace the suck by pushing myself to go, and I usually end up having a good time.

 Change Your Mindset

-It’s important to create a mindset shift that you know crappy things are going to happen and you just have to deal with them.
-If you are someone who feels totally crippled when you are stressed out so you push off the things you need to do, then you have to work on embracing the suck.
+It’s important to create a mindset shift that you know crappy things are going to happen, and you have to deal with them.
+If you are someone who feels totally crippled when you are stressed out, so you push off the things you need to do, then you have to put in the work in order to embrace the suck.
+It takes a lot of mental toughness to do this.

 In your personal life, maybe you want to lose weight.
-It’s going to require you to sweat and work out when you don’t feel like it.
+Not only does it take a lot of self-discipline, but it’s going to require you to sweat and work out when you don’t feel like it.

 When it comes to your business, it’s going to mean dealing with customer complaints or making calls you’d rather avoid.